Why would I want to file criminal charges against the abusive person?

 But if the police arrest the abusive person, the decision to start a criminal case is not always yours.
 The process will start whether you are ready for it or not.

 Once the police arrest the abusive person or you file a criminal complaint, it is up to the District Attorney's (DA's) office to prosecute the case (make it go forward).
-The DA's office might ask you what you want to happen in the case, but it is
+The DA's office might ask you what you want to happen in the case, but it is their case, not yours.
+The criminal case is the state against the abusive person, not you against the abusive person.
+The name of the case will be the Commonwealth of Massachusetts v. (abusive person's name).

 If you change your mind and want to stop the criminal case, the DA's office might agree to "drop" the charges.
 But keep in mind that the DA's office might not be willing to drop the case if they have enough evidence to go forward without you.
 If the DA's office wants to go forward with the case and needs your testimony, they can "subpoena" you.
 This means they can get the court to order you to testify.